bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 * *Tag*: the name we want to give to the tag.
 In our example, we use *Population*
 * *Search names*: the words we want to extract from the file names.
 In out example, we want to extract *population1* and *population2*

-clic *Validate*, and a new column with the extracted tag is now visible in the ``RawDataSet`` data list view:
+click *Validate*, and a new column with the extracted tag is now visible in the ``RawDataSet`` data list view:

 .. figure::  images/experiment/image8.png
    :align:   center

 In our sample data, the file names also contains a number located between two *_*.
 We propose now to extract this number as a tag for each data.
-We clic on the *Tag data* tool button and select the tab *Tag using separator*.
+We click on the *Tag data* tool button and select the tab *Tag using separator*.

 .. figure::  images/experiment/image9.png
    :align:   center